Aarkan1/react-ts-foundation-starter/src/auth/exercise.md

 5. To try out that your redux store works, do the TODOS in the `RouteGuard` component.
 Wrap the Users component with the `RouteGuard` component in the element-prop of the Route that handles the path "users".
 Navigate to the /users route; it should redirect to the Login view.

-## Optional

-### (For this exercise in general, not specific to context or redux)

-Now the _Users_ component renders a _User_ whenever we click on a name in the users-list.
-A different approach can be made here. _User_ is already its own component, the thing we could do is to give it its own route aswell, much like _Login_ and _Users_ already have.
-The challenge here is to render the same _User_ component but with different props depending on the name we click on.
-We need a couple of things in order to achieve this.

-- First we need to lift up the state of the _Users_ component (_i.e. the users-list_) to the context in order for _User_ component to access it.
-Make sure that the context also shares that state with the rest of the application.

-- Secondly, create a new route for the _User_ component.
-Check out the [docs](https://reactrouter.com/docs/en/v6/getting-started/overview#reading-url-parameters) for route parameters (_URL-parameters_), and how to access those parameters from within the components.

-- Thirdly, when everything is set up it's time for the _User_ component to make sure that it displays the correct data depending on which name we clicked on in the _Users_ component. `Hint`: it involves using the **array.find()** method and the **useParams()** hook.

-- Finally, add a back button so it's easy to get back to the _Users_ list.

 ## Part 3 - Authentication

 The `pages/Login` component renders a view for authenticating a user, using the global state available via the application context.